ola-sk/Secure-ERP/README.md

 ## How to Run the unit tests

-To run the unit tests from the terminal, first change the directory to the root of the "Secure-ERP" project.
-Then, depending on your system, and it's configuration with the python ecosystem, you can either run pytest using the `pytest` command directly or first calling python in your terminal, e.g.
+To run the unit tests, you first need to have pytest installed.
+Then from the terminal, if needed, first change the directory to the root of the "Secure-ERP" project.
+Then, depending on your system, and its configuration with the python ecosystem, you can either run pytest using the `pytest` command directly or first calling python in your terminal, e.g.
 `py`/`py3`/`python`/`python3` etc. with a flag `-m` and providing package name `pytest`, which in result looks like: